 Attendance to lectures and discussion sections is required.
 If you are unable to attend a scheduled class meeting due to university approved and sponsored activities, documented illness under care of physician (see medical excuse policy here), or family emergency, please notify your instructor.
 Absences due to circumstances listed above during scheduled quizzes or exams will necessitate you to request a makeup quiz or makeup exam following the procedures below.
 Requirements for class attendance and make-up exams, assignments, and other work in this course are consistent with university policies that can be found at this link.

 Missed Exams: Students missing an exam must notify the instructor BEFORE the beginning of the exam and provide documented evidence for a request for a makeup.
-It is wise to arrive to campus early on exam days and to drive under the speed limit.
-Receiving a traffic ticket, or getting stuck in traffic, is not a university approved justification for making up a missed exam.
 Arrangements will be made to take a makeup exam as soon as possible.
 The makeup exam will consist of material similar to that which was tested on the missed exam.

 Missed iClicker points: Students are not permitted to earn iClicker points if they are not successfully submitting responses during the open polling times.
-Instead of offering makeup clicker sessions, we include a "forgiveness factor" into the calculation of the clicker bonus.
-Students missing class for excused reasons are not permitted to make up missed bonus opportunities.
-Please arrive to class with a charged mobile device.
-Using multiple clickers in a session is a violation of the Honor Code policy with infractions reported to the Registrar.
+Instead of offering makeup clicker sessions for absences, we drop a few iClicker sessions for everyone.
+Please join the class meeting with a charged mobile device.

 Missed Homework: Students have ample opportunity to complete available homework assignments prior to the due date.
 There are no extensions or makeups for homework assignments.
 Please plan accordingly.